joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 To perform functional enrichment analysis, we need to have:
 - A set of genes of interest (e.g., differentially expressed genes): **study set**
 - A set with all the genes to consider in the analysis: **population set** (which must contain the study set)
-- GO annotations, associating the genes in the population set to GO terms.
+- GO annotations, associating the genes in the population set to GO terms
-- The GO ontology, with the description of GO terms and their relationships.
+- The GO ontology, with the description of GO terms and their relationships

 For each GO term, we need to count the frequency (**k**) of genes in the study set (**n**) that are associated to the term, and the frequency (**K**) of genes in the population set (**N**) that are associated to the same term.
 Then we test how likely would it be to obtain at least **k** genes associated to the term if **n** genes would be randomly sampled from the population, given the frequency **K** and size **N** of the population.

 The appropriate statistical test is the one-tailed variant of Fisher’s exact test, also known as the hypergeometric test for over-representation.
 When the one-tailed version is applied, this test will compute the probability of observing at least the sample frequency, given the population frequency.
 The [hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution) measures precisely the probability of **k** successes in **n** draws, without replacement, from a finite population of size **N** that contains exactly **K** successful objects:
 >
 ![](images/formula.png)

+For this first exercise we will use data from [Trapnell et al.](https://www.ncbi.nlm.nih.gov/pubmed/22383036 "Trapnell et al. data").
+In this work, the authors created an artificial dataset of gene expression in *Drosophila melanogaster*, where 300 random genes were set to be differentially expressed between two conditions.

 > ### {% icon hands_on %} Hands-on:
 >
-> For this first exercise we will use data from [Trapnell et al.](https://www.ncbi.nlm.nih.gov/pubmed/22383036 "Trapnell et al. data").
-In this work, the authors created an artificial dataset of gene expression in Drosophila melanogaster, where 300 random genes were set to be differentially expressed between two conditions.
 > 1. **Create a new history**
 >
 > 2. **Upload to the Galaxy** the following files: